dbrimley/hazelcast-reference-manual/daux/docs/1300_Hazelcast_JCache/600_Hazelcast_JCache_Extension-ICache/1200_JCache_Split-Brain.md

 Split-Brain handling is internally supported as a service inside Hazelcast (see [Network Partitioning](/2600_Network_Partitioning) for more details) and `JCache` uses same infrastructure with `IMap` to support Split-Brain.
 You can specify cache merge policy to determine which entry is used while merging.
-You can also provide your own cache merge policy implementations through `CacheMergePolicyInterface`.
+You can also provide your own cache merge policy by implementing the `CacheMergePolicy` interface..

 ![image](../../images/NoteSmall.jpg) ***NOTE:*** *Split-Brain is only supported for heap-based JCache but not for HD-JCache, since merging a high volume of data in consistent way may cause significant performance loss on the system.*